MYSTRANsolver/MYSTRAN/README.md

 MYSTRAN is a general purpose finite element analysis computer program for structures that can be modeled as linear (i.e. displacements, forces and stresses proportional to applied load).
-MYSTRAN is an acronym for “My Structural Analysis”, to indicate it’s usefulness in solving a wide variety of finite element analysis problems.
+MYSTRAN is an acronym for “My Structural Analysis”, to indicate its usefulness in solving a wide variety of finite element analysis problems.

 For anyone familiar with the popular NASTRAN computer program developed by NASA